lattej/115_git_practice/README.md

 Personal Project

-This repository corresponds to the guide posted on BlackBoard for basics of GitHub.
+This repository corresponds to the Data 115 personal project.